-Jefferson Twp.
-Police Department
+Jefferson Township Police Department

 Citizen Complaint Information

-The members of the Jefferson Township Police Department are committed to providing law enforcement services that are fair, effective and impartially applied.
-It is in the best interest of everyone involved that your complaint about the performance of an individual officer or employee is fairly and promptly resolved.
+The members of the Jefferson Township Police Department are committed to providing law enforcement services that are fair, effective, and impartially applied.
+It is in the best interest of everyone involved that your complaint about the performance of an individual officer or employee is Fairly and Promptly resolved.
 The Jefferson Township Police Department has formal procedures in place for investigating your complaint in accordance with Attorney General Guidelines.
 These procedures ensure fairness and protect the rights of both citizens and law enforcement officers/employees.

 - All complaints against law enforcement officers/employees are thoroughly investigated.
 You will be advised in writing of the outcome of the investigation.

 - If our investigation results in an officer/employee being charged with a violation of department rules and regulations, you may be asked to testify at a departmental hearing.